 To provide needed Azure Active Directory (automatic MDM enrollment and company branding features) and MDM functionality, one of the following is required:

-- Microsoft 365 Enterprise E3 or E5 subscriptions, which include all Windows 10, Office 365, and EM+S features (Azure AD and Intune).
+- Microsoft 365 Enterprise E3 or E5 subscription, which include all Windows 10, Office 365, and EM+S features (Azure AD and Intune).

-- Enterprise Mobility + Security E3 or E5 subscriptions, which include all needed Azure AD and Intune features.
+- Enterprise Mobility + Security E3 or E5 subscription, which include all needed Azure AD and Intune features.

-- Intune for Education subscriptions, which include all needed Azure AD and Intune features.
+- Intune for Education subscription, which include all needed Azure AD and Intune features.

-- Azure Active Directory Premium P1 or P2 and Microsoft Intune subscriptions (or an alternative MDM service).
+- Azure Active Directory Premium P1 or P2 and Microsoft Intune subscription (or an alternative MDM service).

 Additionally, the following are also recommended (but not required):

-- Office 365 ProPlus, which can be deployed easily via Intune (or other MDM services).
+- Microsoft 365 Apps for enterprise, which can be deployed easily via Intune (or other MDM services).

 - Windows Subscription Activation, to automatically step up devices from Windows 10 Pro to Windows 10 Enterprise.